Wisesofthemall/Netfloo-2.0/README.md

 2. Install the dependencies using `npm install`
 4. Start the weback using `npm run start`
 5. Create a second terminal
-6. In that second terminal use `npm run server`
+6. In that second terminal use `npm run build`

 ## Usage